praveenambati1233/Docker_Kubernetes/README.md

 ------------

-`docker run -it -p applicationPort:containerPort -v myMountlocation:image-name/location -u root image-name`  runs in intractive and detached mode with mapping public port and private port and volumn setup for the backup
+*docker run -it -p applicationPort:containerPort -v myMountlocation:image-name/location -u root image-name* ; runs in intractive and detached mode with mapping public port and private port and volumn setup for the backup

 Example : Run an instance of kodekloud/simple-webapp with a tag blue and map port 8080 on the container to 38282 on the host.

-`docker run -it -p 38282:8080 kodekloud/simple-webapp:blue`
+> `docker run -it -p 38282:8080 kodekloud/simple-webapp:blue`

 ------------

 **Which of the below ports are published on Host?**
 Hint : Run the command docker ps and look under the PORTS column.Ports on the left(before ->) are published on the host